 Once you are hired in a position and have completed required employment forms, you will turn in a timesheet for your hours worked.
 Pay periods are every two weeks.
 Click here for the payroll schedule.
 The preferred method to receive your paycheck is direct deposit.
 To sign up for direct deposit click on the "Financial Aid" link on your e-Services.
-Please refer to the Student Employment Program Guidelines for information about payroll forms, responsibilities, evaluations, and other important employment related information.
+Please refer to the Student Employment Handbook for information about payroll forms, responsibilities, evaluations, and other important employment related information.

 *Work study eligibility required.

 A graduate assistantship is on-campus employment for full-time graduate students.
 Graduate assistantships provide a stipend (salary) and a tuition waiver.
 To learn more about graduate assistantships, contact the School of Graduate Studies.
 Note: The tuition waiver portion of the Graduate Assistantship will affect financial aid eligibility.

 AmeriCorps is a national service program that provides trained, dedicated individuals to help community groups meet pressing local needs.
 AmeriCorps members engage in service in three focus areas: mentoring at-risk youth, increasing volunteerism/service-learning, and disaster preparedness.
 AmeriCorps opportunities in Minnesota are listed at ServeMinnesota.

 SCSU Student Employment Services works with area employers to make off-campus employment available to students and are listed at www.scsucareers.com.
 These postings are listed free of charge and are posted in good faith.
 Please be aware of all postings and read the disclaimer.